 “What about you?
 Did you catch it?”

-“It happened shortly before I was born.
-During my childhood, I witnessed the tail end of the Crimson Wars, when Lyderea Fairdyle rose to power.
-Many thought she would bring back the Bright Age.”
+“No, it happened before I was born.
+During my childhood, I witnessed the last of the Crimson Wars, when Lyderea Fairdyle rose to power.
+Some thought she would bring back the Bright Age.”

 I think of the Stormtroopers punishing the peasantry.
 “I’m guessing she didn’t.”

-“No. She entranced many with her eloquent speech, but in reality, she was plotting to conquer all who opposed her.
-At first, people lauded her strength and confidence.
+“No. She entranced many with her fiery speech, but in reality, she was plotting to conquer any who opposed her.
+At first, people lauded her strength and conviction.
 Men and women flocked to her side, and this gave us a sense of hope.
-She wouldn’t have been able to do it if we hadn’t…if we hadn’t…”
+She wouldn’t have been able to cause such harm if we hadn’t…if we hadn’t…”

 He clenches his jaw and shakes his head, as if what he’s saying is causing him pain.
-“We cast our ballots in desperation, appointing Lyderea Designate Seneschal.
-After the wars, she refused to step down and made herself Queen.”
+“We cast our ballots in desperation—appointed Lyderea Designate Seneschal.
+She refused to step down and made herself Queen.”

 “Holy crap,” I whisper.
 “You elected her.”